 We current have animal and cell models that represent aspects of what we currently know about genetic, epigenetic and other biology mechanisms associated with RLS.
 By utilizing these models, we can gain an understanding of how certain genes relate to other genes and the consequence of this dynamic gene interaction, particularly as it relates to brain regulation.
 We can explore the consequence of environmental stressors like iron deficiency at different ages of the animals and then look for epigenetic changes within the RLS-related genes or in genes not yet identified.
 In the models, we will be able to pose questions, collect data, and grow a tangible, viable, and operationally-significant dynamic system of the underlying biology and potential pathophysiology behind RLS.
 Our models provide, for the first time, a chance to actually test new compounds for this disease.

-To learn more about how you can make a difference in advancing RLS research, contact Katie Norton with the Johns Hopkins Development Program at 410-516-4952 or firstname.lastname@example.org
+To learn more about how you can make a difference in advancing RLS research, contact Gem Johnson, Sr., Associate Director of Development at Johns Hopkins Medicine at 443-287-7873 or firstname.lastname@example.org.

 Request an Appointment